36-650-Fall-2021/course-project-emilyzengers/README.md

 ![image](https://user-images.githubusercontent.com/69126128/139150872-9087639f-98c6-48ba-976e-d44bdc56eac3.png)

 ### Video Walkthrough and Demo
-Link to a video of me walking through my code and my functions, and then demoing the functions: [Part 1](https://youtu.be/fLuIwZah_4M) and [Part 2](https://youtu.be/YIuUBn654gw)
+Link to videos of me walking through my code and my functions, and then demoing the functions: [Part 1](https://youtu.be/fLuIwZah_4M) and [Part 2](https://youtu.be/YIuUBn654gw)

 ### Running the Application
 Below, I will describe the steps to get my application running.